 Making work for and with the audience

-As a sensory choreographer, I created Brrr both for and with the audience.
+As a sensory choreographer, Brrr was created both for and with the audience.
 The research and development of the work took place in two Scottish ASN schools, where we collaborated closely with disabled young people and their caring adults.
 Their responses and feedback were instrumental in shaping Brrr into the show it is today.

 Tuning in